droundy/deft/doc/faq.md

----
-title: Deft frequently asked questions.
+# Deft frequently asked questions.
-layout: page
----

 ## How do I add a new C++ file to the deft core?